Kilgen Organ Story

-Our tracker organ was built by the company George Kilgen & Son of St. Louis, Missouri, in 1875.
-The Kilgen family’s history of organ building dates back to the 17th century.
-Born in Germany in 1821, Kilgen emigrated to the United states at the age of 19 and founded his own organ building firm in 1851.
-Relocating from New York City to St. Louis, the company became one of the principal suppliers to church organs in the Midwestern states.
+Our tracker organ ( a unique mechanical pipe organ) was built by the company George Kilgen & Son of St. Louis, Missouri, in 1875.
+The Kilgen family’s history of organ building dates back to the 17th century and the company became one of the principal suppliers to church organs in the Midwestern states.

 Spending most of its life in Lincoln, Nebraska, our organ has served an Evangelical German Lutheran congregation, a Latvian congregation and a Greek Orthodox parish.
 The organ is a simple one, built to accompany hymns, with one manual and seven stops.